Successfully loaded eyetools version 0.10.0

 does not track the actual data as closely as it could.
 The lower the

-, the closer the smoothed data represents the
+value of span, the closer the smoothed data represents the

 raw data.
 A visual inspection of the plot suggests that a span of .02 is